streamlit/streamlit/docs/publish_streamlit_components.md

 1. Give your Component a name, if you haven't already
    - Rename the `template/my_component/` folder to `template/<component name>/`
    - Pass your component's name as the the first argument to `declare_component()`
+2. Edit `MANIFEST.in`, change the path for recursive-include from `package/frontend/build *` to `<component name>/frontend/build *`
-2. Edit `setup.py`, adding your component's name and other relevant info
+3. Edit `setup.py`, adding your component's name and other relevant info
-3. Create a release build of your frontend code.
+4. Create a release build of your frontend code.
 This will add a new directory, `frontend/build/`, with your compiled frontend in it:

    ```shell
    $ cd frontend
    $ npm run build
    ```

-4. Pass the build folder's path as the `path` parameter to `declare_component`.
+5. Pass the build folder's path as the `path` parameter to `declare_component`.
 (If you're using the template Python file, you can set `_RELEASE = True` at the top of the file):

    ```python
       import streamlit.components.v1 as components